-If you have ever been interested in minimalist living, this will definitely help get you started on the right track.
-In these simple and easy ways, you can begin to become a minimalist.
-Minimalist living is a stress-free way of living by simplifying your life.
-Fewer belongings, more space, less quantity, and more quality — who wouldn’t want all of those things?
+Minimalist living is a stress-free way of living when you simplify your life.
+Fewer belongings, more space, less quantity, and more quality- who wouldn’t want all of those things?

 I’m pretty sure it’s time we consider taking a weekend to seriously get organized and have a garage sale!

 Let’s talk about what minimalist living really looks like and how you can get rid of things and live with less- without compromising on your own happiness.

 I think in general the best way anyone would describe minimalist living is with two words: tidy and simple.

 In other words, simplify your life in ways that benefit you.

 Picture decluttered rooms (no junk stashed under beds or up on closet shelves), space on a bookshelf to actually see the shelf itself, open spaces and gleaming counters, and smiling faces all around.